-Increased Bed Mobility for the Elderly, Disabled and Stroke Patients.
+Increased Bed Mobility for the Elderly, Parkinson's, Multiple Sclerosis, Stroke, and Spinal Cord Injury Patients.

-Friendly Beds® is the flagship product of Bill-Ray Home Mobility, LLC, which provides innovative, assistive devices to the bed mobility challenged — particularly the elderly, disabled, stroke patients, and rehab patients.
+Friendly Beds® is the flagship product of Bill-Ray Home Mobility, LLC, which provides innovative, assistive devices to the bed mobility challenged — particularly the elderly, disabled, Parkinson's, multiple sclerosis, stroke, spinal cord injury patients, and rehab patients.
 Maintaining one’s independence is important and Bill-Ray Home Mobility assists in that by providing products to improve the mobility, comfort, and safety of people in need of assistance.
-Friendly Beds offers multiple benefits to the elderly and people with long-term disability issues (stroke / MS / wheelchair users, etc.), as well as people with temporary needs (recovering from hip / knee replacements, back surgeries, etc.) to improve their bed mobility.
+Friendly Beds offers multiple benefits to the elderly and people with long-term disability issues (stroke / MS / Parkinson's / wheelchair users, etc.), as well as people with temporary needs (recovering from hip / knee replacements, back surgeries, etc.) to improve their bed mobility.
 The Friendly Bed System may be the critical component needed to delay or avoid the high costs of assisted living or nursing home facilities.

 Bill-Ray, of Appleton, Wisconsin, is a nation-wide supplier of the Friendly Bed Systems as well as other complimentary products to improve independence and quality of life to people in the home-care and extended care markets.
 For example, the Model FB Friendly Bed offers trapeze bars, assist rails, balance pole, lighting, over the mattress nightstands, TV mounts, exercise equipment, and many other features in a heavy-duty integrated design that is unique to the marketplace.
 This free-standing model fits over an existing bed allowing an opportunity to keep the space and comfort of a conventional bed while getting mobility assistive devices and other items to improve their safety and comfort.